danielsobrado/personal-blog/content/post/numpy-introduction.md

 ndarray is the earth of NumPy, it's the main data storage object of the framework.

+It is a homogeneus array, all the components share the same data-type.

 ### Why do we need other arrays?

-We have Python lists and dictionaries,
+We have Python lists and dictionaries, why do we need to have another package?

+* Fast: It is developed in C and it´s very fast, in the background numpy uses parallel computation to perform the operations.
+* Compact: It requires less storage compared to the python implementation, it is designed store data in a more efficient way.

 #### ndarrays are fast!